 Mark Ferrante made Villanova into a regular playoff contender.
 Can it advance past the second round?

-Villanova has made the FCS playoffs in five of the last six seasons, but has yet to get past the second round.
-Now, Ferrante is tasked with getting his team over the hurdle against Lehigh on Saturday.
+Villanova has made the FCS playoffs in five of the last six seasons, but fell short in the second round in the past three.

-He wore his usual visor with a smile, but missing was his plastic toothpick, which normally sticks out of the side of his mouth at practices.
+Mark Ferrante wore his usual visor with a smile, but his plastic toothpick, which normally sticks out of the side of his mouth at practices, was missing.

-Despite the team’s inexperience after losing over a dozen starters to graduation, Villanova demolished Harvard, 52-7, last weekend and has won nine straight.
-After the game, Ferrante said that his players might lack experience, but they never lacked confidence.
+Despite the team’s inexperience after losing more than a dozen starters to graduation, Villanova demolished Harvard, 52-7, last weekend and has won nine straight.
+Ferrante said postgame that his players might lack experience, but they never lacked confidence.

-Ferrante, in his ninth year at the helm, and the program are no strangers to the FCS playoffs, making playoff appearances in five of the last six seasons and 17 all-time.
-Ferrante has been around the team since 1987, watching former head coach Andy Talley build the program from the ground up.
-That all paid off in 2009 when Villanova won its first and only FCS championship.
+Ferrante, in his ninth year at the helm, and the program is making its fifth FCS playoff appearance in the last six seasons and 17th all-time.
+Ferrante has been around the team since 1987 and watched former head coach Andy Talley build the program from the ground up.
+That paid off in 2009, when Villanova won its lone FCS championship.

 » READ MORE: Gift Share Villanova signs 13 players on early signing day before FCS playoff matchup vs. Lehigh

-However, in the last three consecutive seasons, Villanova has won its first FCS playoff game and then fallen short in the second round.
-Last season, Villanova traveled to San Antonio, Texas, to face a sixth-seeded Incarnate Word in the second round.
-The Wildcats held an Incarnate Word team, which averaged 38 points per game, to 13, but still lost, 13-6.
+In the last three seasons, Villanova has won its first FCS playoff game and then fallen short in the second round.
+Last season, Villanova traveled to San Antonio, Texas, to face sixth-seeded Incarnate Word in the second round.
+The Wildcats held Incarnate Word, which last season averaged 33.6 points per game, to 13, but still lost, 13-6.

-Now, Villanova is back in the second round, and Ferrante is tasked with guiding his team over that hurdle on Saturday.
+Now, Villanova is back in the second round, and Ferrante is tasked with guiding his team over that hurdle on Saturday noon (ESPN+) in Bethlehem, Pa.

-Villanova’s Football Bowl Subdivision (FBS) contest — which was against Penn State this season — and tough Coastal Athletic Association (CAA) conference matchups helped prepare the Wildcats to play into December, but that could be beneficial to any team.
+Villanova’s FBS game — against Penn State this season — and tough Coastal Athletic Association matchups helped prepare the team to play into December.

 “Sometimes it comes down to the health of the team,” Ferrante said.
 “If you look at last year against Incarnate Word, we’re playing a ton of freshmen [defensive backs] in that game by the time we got to that point of the season.
 So right now, we’re better than we were a year ago when it comes to the health of the team.
 I’m not looking to make excuses, because you have to go 1-0 each week.
 And this idea is to survive and advance.”